-Italian art movement of the early twentieth century that aimed to capture in art the dynamism, energy and movement of the modern world
+Futurism was an Italian art movement of the early twentieth century that aimed to capture in art the dynamism and energy of the modern world

 Futurism was launched by the Italian poet Filippo Tommaso Marinetti in 1909.
 On 20 February he published his Manifesto of Futurism on the front page of the Paris newspaper Le Figaro.

 Among modernist movements futurism was exceptionally vehement in its denunciation of the past.
 This was because in Italy the weight of past culture was felt as particularly oppressive.
 In the Manifesto, Marinetti asserted that ‘we will free Italy from her innumerable museums which cover her like countless cemeteries’.
 What the futurists proposed instead was an art that celebrated the modern world of industry and technology: